 Since stroke affects everyone differently, and causes different long-term complications, life insurance underwriters look at each application on a case-by-case basis.

 If you had a stroke after age 55, but are in otherwise good health and see your doctor regularly for check-ups, you can expect to receive a Standard health rating.
 You will pay base premiums, or those of a person in average health.

 Individuals who had strokes before the age of 50, and can prove they are healthy, active, and a non-smoker, may receive a Standard or Mild Sub-Standard rating.
 This could mean a small increase in premiums from the base rate.

 If you have had multiple strokes, are obese, or have more than one serious health condition, your application may be declined.
-You should work with an experienced life insurance agent to determine your options.
+In this case, you should work with an experienced life insurance agent to determine your options.

-We can even help you apply, draft a clear cover letter, and work with the underwriters on your behalf to get you what your family deserves.
+Theycan even help you apply, draft a clear cover letter, and work with the underwriters on your behalf to get the kind of coverage you and your family deserve.

-There may be unknowns about the future, but you don’t have to let another day go by without knowing about life insurance.
-Contact us today to begin with a simple life insurance quote.
+There may be unknowns about the future after a stroke, but you don’t have to let another day go by without knowing about life insurance.